Choosing Fireworks: Small Gardens

 Firing on the beach is a good example.
 Technically, this could be considered illegal as it’s not your own land and you would be firing without permission.
 However anyone who lives on or near the coast will know of the great UK tradition of beach fireworks on New Year’s Eve.
-So lots of people do it and we are unware of any prosecutions as a result.
-We wouldn’t want to condone it then given the unclear legal position, but it’s unlikely to be a problem in mass gatherings such as NYE when many people are celebrating together.
+So lots of people do it and I am unaware of any prosecutions as a result.
+I wouldn’t want to condone it then given the unclear legal position, but it’s unlikely to be a problem in mass gatherings such as NYE when many people are celebrating together.

 Parks and other public areas should be considered off-limits for fireworks unless you have permission to do so (and that’s unlikely unless you are a professional display operator).
 Most councils and local authorities – not to mention the police – take a dim view of fireworks being let off in such places.